Understanding Form W-4: What You Need to Know for 2024

 There are still no withholding allowances, meaning employees can’t claim them to lower their federal tax withholding.
 So, if workers want to reduce their withholding, they must claim dependents in Step 3 or use Step 4(b)—Deductions Worksheet (page 3).

-On the other hand, if employees want you to withhold more taxes, they can request this in Steps 4(a) (other income not from jobs) and 4(c) (extra withholding each pay period).
-You must account for the requested amount if an employee completes 4(c).
+If an employee completes 4(c), you must account for the requested amount.
 If an employee has two jobs or their spouse also works, they may check the box in Step 2 to increase their withholding.

 Use the Right Withholding Table